wso2-attic/ballerina-integrator/README.md

 ## Implementation

-> If you are well aware of the implementation, you can directly clone the git repository to your own device.
-Using that, you can skip the "Implementation" section and straightforward to "Tasting" section.
+> If you are well aware of the implementation, you can directly clone the GitHub repository to your own device.
+Using that, you can skip the "Implementation" section and move straight to the "Testing" section.

 ### Create the project structure

 Ballerina is a complete programming language that supports custom project structures.
 Use the following package structure for this guide.

 ```
  └── guide
      ├── passthrough